 When you roll over the Plum Print, more about the activity in each category is visible.

 You can also click to view all the detail for the metrics, including sources and citation indexes.

 Hiding the Plum Print for a Site or Publication

-By default, PlumX Metrics display on article-level pages for works that have at least one metric in any category.
+By default, PlumX Metrics display on the pages of works that have at least one metric in any category.
 Administrators can control whether PlumX Metrics display by toggling a configuration at the site level or in individual publications.

 To hide PlumX Metrics in a publication structure: